Forty Elephants: Methods

 It is unclear how long the gang operated.
 The earliest mention of the gang in newspapers dates to 1873, but police records from London indicate that female shoplifters had been active in the area since the late 18th century.
 The original gang members wore women's clothing which was modified to include hidden pockets.
 They could hide their loot in their coats, cloaks, cummerbunds, muffs, skirts, bloomers, and hats.
 This hiding of things in their clothing was called "to clout" or "clouting".
 They raided the large stores of West End of London.
 Due to the modest attitudes of the era, female customers were afforded privacy from the store staff, giving female shoplifters the opportunity to escape notice.

 However, much shoplifting by women of all classes went undetected, and even when they were caught, middle-class women shoplifters often did not suffer official prosecution.
 The shop assistants' hesitancy to accuse what appeared to be a respectable wealthy customer of theft therefore was of benefit for the female thieves.

 Another method was the gang members approaching well-to-do looking men on the street under the pretense of asking for directions.
 While the man was showing the young woman the way, other female gang members would appear and accuse the man of assault.
 Rather than make a scene, the man would give them money or valuables.
 If the man did threaten to call the police, they would make do with stealing his pocket-watch or other valuable items on his person close at hand.

 The gang stole goods worth thousands of pounds.
 The female gang members earned enough money to financially support their husbands.
-Said husbands included both idle men who lounged at home, and inmates of the British prison system.
+Said husbands included both idle men who lounged at home, and habitual offenders.

 The gang eventually became well-known to the area with the high-class shops which they typically targeted.
 Their mere presence could cause alarm, eliminating the secrecy required for their activities.
 Their response to this challenge was to expand their activities from London to other British towns, where they were less known.
 They targeted rural areas and seaside towns.

 During the 20th century, the gang modernized their activities.
 They invested in fast cars to transport their loot, and to use as getaway vehicles which could outrun the police.
 Loot was also transferred through the British railway system.
 The members used trains to travel to a town and deposited their empty suitcases at railway stations.
 During their return trip, the suitcases were filled with stolen goods.